• 1.jpg

 LEAPS and leisure asset protection

-The Leisure Equipment and Asset Protection Scheme (LEAPS) addresses the diverse needs of the modern leisure sector.
-It bases its protocols on the HSG 175 guidance for the safe operation of attractions.
-This independent scheme covers a broader range of leisure equipment beyond traditional fairground rides, applying to trampolines, soft play areas, and inflatables.
-LEAPS focuses on the entire ecosystem of safety, certifying not just the equipment but also the competence of the inspectors.
+The Leisure Equipment and Asset Protection Scheme (LEAPS) addresses the diverse and evolving needs of the modern leisure sector.
+It bases its rigorous protocols on the HSG 175 guidance for the safe operation of attractions.
+This independent scheme uniquely covers a broader range of leisure equipment well beyond traditional fairground rides, applying equally to trampolines, soft play areas, and commercial inflatables.
+LEAPS focuses on the entire ecosystem of safety, certifying not just the physical equipment but also the ongoing competence of the inspectors themselves.

-Amusement device inspection checking structural integrity and cables
+Certified amusement device inspector checking structural integrity and steel cables on a ropes course

 Industry-standard inspections lower insurance costs and boost user safety across adventure facilities.